 Supply Chain Roles

 CPO – A Chief Procurement Officer (CPO) is in charge of acquiring the raw material and supply chain management for a business.
-A CPO is supposed to make sure that the costs of goods in the supply chain stay in control and work towards decreasing them.
+A CPO is supposed to make sure that the costs of goods stay in control and work towards decreasing them.
 They have to ensure that the company guidelines are being adhered to in internal and external matters during the procurement process.

 CLO – A Chief Logistics Officer (CLO) is supposed to maintain the stable functioning of the supply chain.
 They have to regulate the movement and transportation of products and services.
 The timely delivery of the exact products mentioned in the order within the stipulated time is the responsibility of the CLO.
 They provide logistical support to the central administration in managing the roadblocks the business may face.
 Truck driver deficits, heavy rents due to emergencies and technological deficiencies are problems CLOs deal with regularly.

-Supply Chain Manager – A Supply Chain Manager operates jointly alongside professionals engaged in the supply chain outside the business.
+Supply Chain Manager – A manager operates jointly alongside professionals engaged in the supply chain outside the business.
 They work closely with the manufacturers to produce the commodity.
 Supervision of the inventory and sales comes under their set of duties.
 They will assess supplier settle agreements with merchants.
 Supply Chain Managers are usually comparable to Operations Managers, who practice a more inward strategy towards procedures.
-Supply Chain Managers put systems in place, regulate the day to day activities, and keep the employees involved in the supply chain in check.

 What is the Extended Supply Chain?